questions + answers

 We love custom orders.
 We also offer in-stock home goods and exclusive, limited edition art pieces.

-Custom orders: We offer many pattern and colorway combinations that can be ordered as yardage or made-to-order napkins, pillows, curtains, bedspreads—or whatever you dream up for our talented seamstresses.
+Custom orders: We offer many pattern and colorway combinations that can be ordered as yardage or made-to-order goods, including pillows, curtains, bedspreads—or whatever you dream up for our talented seamstresses.
 Please email firstname.lastname@example.org with what you’re looking for—what you saw that you liked, how much you need, and by when—and we’ll take it from there.

 For yardage, our minimum order is 1 yard.
 We offer a discount on yardage over 20 yards.